Search Suspended For Skier Who Went Missing Christmas Day At Northstar Ski Resort

 NORTHSTAR SKI RESORT (CBS13) — Crews have suspended rescue operations for Rory Angelotta, a skier who went missing at Northstar Ski Resort on Christmas Day, the Placer County Sheriff’s Office said Thursday.

-Authorities said it was determined Rory Angelotta, 43, could not have realistically survived the severe winter conditions that have been going on around the region.READ MORE: As Winter Storms Continue, Gov. Newsom Declares Emergency Proclamation For 20 California Counties
+Authorities said it was determined Rory Angelotta, 43, could not have realistically survived the severe winter conditions that have been going on around the region.READ MORE: Woman Fatally Shot At Strip Club North Of Chico

 “This was a difficult decision, especially for the volunteers who have worked so hard to bring Rory home.
 Unfortunately, it was a decision that had to be made,” the sheriff’s office said Thursday.
 “Our hearts go out to the family.